-Question: Have you worked with any unsupervised learning algorithm?
-Explain anyone.
+Question No. 49: Have you worked with any unsupervised learning algorithm?
+Explain any one.

 Answer: This question is based on your personal experience.
-The interviewer may also ask variations of the same question like explain anyone unsupervised learning algorithm or what are unsupervised learning algorithms etc… You can check our article on unsupervised learning to know about the various algorithms.
+The interviewer may also ask variations of the same question like explaining any unsupervised learning algorithm or what are unsupervised learning algorithms.

 Answer: Standardization is a method used for rescaling data attributes.
-Standardization is done to find the mean and standard deviation of attributes where mean would be 0 and the standard deviation would be 1.
+It is done to find the mean and standard deviation of attributes where the mean would be 0 and the standard deviation would be 1.
 In Python, standardization can be done using sci-kit-learn’s StandardScalar as,

 scaler = StandardScaler().fit(input)